mosaicnetworks/babble/docs/design.rst

 Peer network.
 Nodes gossip by repeatedly choosing another node at random and telling eachother what they know about the hashgraph.
 The gossip protocol is extremely simple and serves the dual purpose of gossiping about transactions and about the gossip itself (the hashgraph).
-The hashraph contains enough information to compute a consensus ordering of transactions.
+The hashgraph contains enough information to compute a consensus ordering of transactions.

 The communication mechanism is a custom RPC protocol over TCP connections.
 It